garrandall/popular-music-data/tracks/chewy-chewy-ohio-express.md

 Baby a living box of candy wrapped up so very fine
 Do it to me chewy chew me out of my mind

-Ooh I love to kiss her
+Oh I love to kiss her
 Love to hold her
 Love to miss her
 Love to scold her